 Soviet Transports Team Русский

-A database of more than eighty years of aircraft and helicopter production in the former Soviet Union, Eastern Europe and China.
+A database of more than ninety years of aircraft and helicopter production in the former Soviet Union, Eastern Europe and China.

 After visiting the Moscow area and travelling around Siberia in the 1990s and realising that detailed knowledge of the aviation scene in the massive USSR was at best limited and, in some areas, virtually non-existent, Stuart Jessup and Guus Ottenhof decided that the time was ripe to research and attempt to compile and publish a book dealing with aircraft manufacture in the former Soviet Union.
 Peter Hillman was approached, having already produced two volumes of the books "Soviet Airliners" in the 1980s, so with a team of three, the first book of this kind, titled "Soviet Transports", saw the light of day in early 1994.